 People cause harm while being nice and even… while doing nothing

 Being silent can easily cause emotional and physical harm.
 A person’s silence (or politeness, niceness, ‘peacefulness’) can mean that a person is prioritizing their safety or comfort, they may feel separate from or even ‘above’ an individual’s perceived problem or they may feel afraid.
 This might look like a misunderstanding between close friends that goes unaddressed for years.
 It might look like not speaking up in a meeting at work about a project while watching things go downhill.
 It might look like saying nothing when you’re at an event while seeing someone painfully excluded.
 It might look like speaking in a gentle kind tone while saying something harmful.
-It might look like silently shaming a person for repeatedly abusing drugs.
+It might look like silently shaming a person for repeatedly using drugs.
 It might look like new residents putting money into a new outsider bar or retail shop in a historically low-income neighborhood.
-It might look like demanding “non-violence” from an oppressed group.
+It might look like demanding “peace and non-violence” from an oppressed group.
 It might look like an institution staying silent and choosing not to act, leaving individuals stranded or detained.

 Judith Butler frames this issue in detail in their talk at The European Graduate School in 2016 about Distinctions on Violence and Non-Violence.